mbergenlid/scala-invariants/README.md

     scala> @GreaterThan("x")
          | def increment(@LessThan(Int.MaxValue)x: Int) = x+1
     increment: (x: Int)Int

+The parameter to the `@GreaterThan`-annotation is here passed as a String, this means that it should be resolved as a method parameter.

 The method call will then be resolved in terms of the input.